austintgriffith/web2-to-web3-curriculum/README.md

 ## 🖍 a curated, free, and open-source web3 curriculum

-📚  *prerequisites: You need to know how to write javascript!*
+📚  *prerequisites: You need to know how to write javascript!* (try a few [simple js challenges](https://github.com/carletex/js-challenges))

 ---